 Certification

-Upon successful completion of this course, delegates will receive a St John Ambulance Cymru certificate, valid for 3 years.
+Upon successful completion of this training course, delegates will receive a St John Ambulance Cymru certificate, valid for 3 years.
+This will enable you to remain a qualified workplace first aider for a further three years.

-When it comes to sourcing a first aid at work requalification course, St John Ambulance Cymru is the leading training provider in Wales.
-In the UK, St John Ambulance is one of the voluntary aid societies (VAS) who are recognised by the Health & Safety Executive (HSE) as standard setters for first aid training in accordance with the Health and Safety (First Aid) regulations 1981.
-We don't require external accreditation through an Awarding Organisation.
+St John Ambulance Cymru is a trusted and leading training provider in Wales.
+In the UK, St John Ambulance is one of the voluntary aid societies (VAS) recognised by the Health and Safety Executive (HSE) as standard setters for first aid training, in accordance with the Health and Safety (First Aid) Regulations 1981.
+We do not require external accreditation through an awarding organisation.

 What is covered on our First Aid at Work Requalification course?